 Location: West Campus (Leesport) Instructor: Eric Hopewell | Peter Hoffman CIP Code: 48.0501

 The machining industry utilizes precision tools and equipment to transform engineers’ and designers’ visions into finished products.
-The training in the Precision / Computerized Machining Technology program focuses on the skills that are in demand in the local and national job market.
-These are the skills required by the high-tech modern manufacturing businesses such as aerospace, medical instrumentation, defense, and many more.
+The training in the Precision/Computerized Machining Technology program focuses on in-demand skills for the local and national job market.
+These are the skills required by the high-tech, modern manufacturing businesses such as aerospace, medical instrumentation, defense, and many more.

 Students in the program learn the use of hand tools, conventional machine tools, and Computer Numerical Control (CNC) machine tools to cut metals within 1/10,000th of an inch.
 Curriculum topics include conventional and CNC milling, conventional and CNC turning, Electrical Discharge Machining (EDM), and precision grinding.

 Students also learn interpretation of engineering drawings to gain understanding of machining industry specifications.
 Training also includes precision inspection using sophisticated measuring equipment including a coordinate measuring machine, a machinist microscope, and an optical comparator within the metrology lab, where quality assurance is emphasized.